 The ACCUPLACER Course Placement Test is administered in the Testing Center on West Campus (W2470).
 Photo ID is required.
 If submitting ACT or SAT scores, please send them via email, fax, mail or hand-delivered to the Testing Center.
 MCA scores need to be sent directly from the high school.

 ACT requirements: 21 or higher in Reading and 22 or higher in Math.
 ACT Reading scores will be used to determine placement for both Reading and English.

 SAT requirements: 480 or higher in Reading and 530 or higher in Math.
 SAT Reading scores will be used to determine placement for both Reading and English.

 MCA requirements: 1047 or higher in Reading and 1148 or higher in Math.
 MCA Reading scores will be used to determine placement for Reading only.

-- Purchase International Student Health Insurance from International Student Services.
-All F-1visa students are required to have health insurance while studying in the United States.
-F-1 students must purchase health insurance in order to complete class registration.
-Visit International Student Services for health insurance purchase information.
+- Purchase the Minnesota State System approved International Student Health Insurance through Century College.
+All F-1 visa students at Century College are required to have the System approved health insurance each year while studying at Century College.
+F-1 students must purchase health insurance or provide documentation of government sponsored insurance in order to complete class registration.

-- Visit our Student Health Service office to complete the Mantoux or TB screening test and to provide information regarding immunizations.
+- Visit the Student Health Clinic to complete the Mantoux or TB screening test.